Hayrunnisa0/2048-JavaFX-Project/README.md

  2048 JavaFX Game

-This is a desktop version of the classic 2048 puzzle game, developed using JavaFX.
+The objective of the game is to combine tiles with the same numbers to reach the 2048 tile.

  GitHub Repository